jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 ### Version 0.2.6 - 23.05.2017
 - New Feature: Created the project mailing list
 - Improvement: Removed unused server read only mode
-- Improvement: Send client queries immediately to server
+- Improvement: sent client queries immediately to server
 - Improvement: Added output file to data generator
 - Improvement: Synthetic data can now be generated with point bboxes
 - Improvement: The execution time of the experiments is improved by using a line index